-- You will complete your qualification in a timely manner
+- Help ensure you complete your qualification in a reasonable time

 First-year and current students